nansencenter/DAPPER/README.md

 Then, get familiar with the code.

 The [documentation](https://nansencenter.github.io/DAPPER)
-provide the API reference, but is not very mature.
+provides more information, and the API reference.

 Alternatively, [DA-tutorials](https://github.com/nansencenter/DA-tutorials)
 provides a python-based introduction to DA.